webtactics/gloucesterthunderboltsswimmingclub/events/gtsc/250123-summer-social-week-3-gtsc-club-night.md

 entrylink: https://swimcentral.swimming.org.au/events/
 ---

-Enter a relay team in the 4x 50 metre relay race!
+Teams for the 4 x 50 metre relay will be decided on the day, as to try and have an even race.
 Open to all.